cscart/docs/en/user_guide/addons/vendor_debt_payout/index.rst

 By default, all the money from orders in Multi-Vendor goes to the marketplace owner and is then distributed among vendors.
 This distribution can be manual or automatic (with add-ons like :doc:`Stripe Connect </user_guide/addons/stripe_connect/index>` or :doc:`PayPal for Marketplaces </user_guide/addons/paypal_for_marketplaces/index>`).

 But what if you use :doc:`Vendor Plans </user_guide/addons/vendor_plans/index>` and a vendor gets no orders, while the fees for plans keep accumulating?
-Or what if you offer some service to vendors and collect fees for it with :ref:`manually created payouts <payout>`?
+Or what if you offer some service to the vendor and collect a fee for it with :ref:`manually created payouts <payout>`?
 That could lead to a situation when the vendor's balance is negative.

 Previously you had to track down those vendors and deal with them manually.
-But now the **Vendor Debt Payout** add-on gives marketplace owners the tools to deal with debtors.
+But now the **Vendor Debt Payout** add-on gives marketplace owners some automated tools to deal with debtors.

 .. contents::
    :backlinks: none